Skip to content

 Latest (as at june 2021) 89.0 93.0.4524.0

-We will progressivly convert historic Watir tests toward Cypress.
+Historic Watir tests were migrated toward Cypress.

 Install Docker, then either build locally the Docker image, or download it from dockerhub